BitcoinQnA/Bitcoiner.Guide/stack-duo.md

   <img src="/assets/img/stack-duo-wallet-02.png" class="responsive" style="max-width: 40%; height: auto;" />
 </p>

-You will be shown a warning page before Stack Duo reveals your 24 recovery words.
-Tick the white box on the bottom left of your screen after reading the instructions.
+By default, Stack Duo generates a 12-word seed.
+However, if you prefer, you can opt for a 24-word seed instead.
+Before revealing your recovery words, Stack Duo will display a warning page.
+Once you've read the instructions on this page, check the box located at the bottom left of your screen.

 <p align="center">
   <img src="/assets/img/stack-duo-wallet-03.png" class="responsive" style="max-width: 40%; height: auto;" />